Xmick01/Xmick01/README.md

 ## Objective

-I am now eager to transition into this field, specifically aiming for an entry-level security analyst role and then move on to a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am eager to transition into this field, specifically aiming for an entry-level security analyst role and then move on to a Security Operations Center (SOC) role as a Tier 1 Analyst.

 ## Skills